 gpg --armor --export tom@example.com

-Copy the output (including -----BEGIN PGP PUBLIC KEY BLOCK-----) and paste in GitHub → Settings → SSH and GPG keys → New GPG key.
+Copy the output, including the -----BEGIN PGP PUBLIC KEY BLOCK----- line, and paste it into GitHub under Settings, then SSH and GPG keys, then New GPG key.

 Sharing your public key